How has your year been so far? What was 2018 like? Do you need an extra dose of positivity?

 The positive affirmations will be difficult at first, because you will not believe the things you are reading.
 They will seem contrived and false and full of impossible hope.
 But that big beautiful brain of yours just needs time to heal and learn just how true they are.

-Try these out for 90 days!
+Try it out for 90 days!
 I guarantee your brain will thank you.

 Have you ever tried this?
 What affirmations did you use?
 I would love to hear in the comments below!